 Generally, most 13,500 BTU RV air conditioners will require at least 3,500 starting watts, and 15,000 BTU RV air conditioners will need upwards of 4,000 starting watts.

 Like generators, most air conditioners have running and starting wattage requirements.
 Starting watts represent how much power the unit requires on startup, and running watts represent how much power it needs to stay running.
 The starting watts can be almost double the running watts.
-You can reduce the power starting requirements with a soft start.
+An A/C soft start can reduce the power starting requirements.

 Learn more in this generator sizing guide.